RAID log: Track risks, assumptions, issues & decisions

 RAID logs have to be updated regularly

-A RAID log is only up-to-date when a project manager updates it.
+A RAID log is only up to date when a project manager updates it.
+Consistent project tracking habits ensure your log remains accurate and useful.
 If a project manager does not consistently add new information in real time, the RAID log becomes obsolete.
-This can be challenging if a project manager is unable to update the log consistently.
-Outdated information can create confusion for other stakeholders, so it’s important to have consistent messaging throughout all forms of communication.
+Outdated information can create confusion among other stakeholders, so it's important to maintain consistent messaging across all forms of communication.

 Read: Why a clear communication plan is more important than you think